RakaDoank/ping-react-native/README.md

 | **start**     | `() => void`  |
 | **stop**      | `() => void`  |

+#
-### getHostName
+### getHostname
-> ⚠️ Not ready.
-It's for future release.

 `(host: string) => Promise<string | null>`

+Gets the host name from an IP address.

-If the host argument was given with a host name, this host name will be remembered and returned; otherwise, a reverse name lookup will be performed and the result will be returned based on the system configured name lookup service.
+If the host argument was given with a host name, a reverse name lookup still will be performed and the result will be returned based on the system configured name lookup service.

+The Promise will never be rejected.
+It will return `null` if it fails.

+#
+### getHostAddress
+`(host: string) => Promise<string | null>`

+Gets the host address from a host name.
+Returns the IP address string in textual presentation.

+The Promise will never be rejected.
+It will return `null` if it fails.

 #
 ## Definitions
 #### ICMPResult
 | Properties    | Type                              | Remarks                                                                            |